pSpaces/goSpace/examples/pingPong/README.md

 The pongClient initially acts as a server and should therefore be started before the pingClient, which initially will act as a client.
+However, the clients can be started in any order.

 The pongClient takes three arguments when running the example